 Otherwise this smoker is super easy to use, can handle all kinds of meat and is pretty straight forward to setup.

-It doesn’t come with any good instructions for first time users, but if you contact Masterbuilt they will tell you to:
+One other thing we noticed it that the unit didn’t ship with any good instructions for first time users, but if you contact Masterbuilt they will tell you to:

 Apply cooking oil to the cooking grates and inside of the door only

 Put 2 cups of soaked chips in the flame bowl and fire up the burner

 Burn for 30 minutes at 400 degrees F